FraTesta/experimental_ws/src/assignment1/README.md

 ```
 Of coure it's also required to make a _catkin_make_ in your _ROS_ workspace
 ### File list
+In this package you can find in the _src_ directory containg the three nodes file and the service:
+- __Sate.cpp__ _speakPerception node
+- __getPosition.cpp__ getPosition node
+- __Navigation.cpp__ Navigation service
+ __commandManager.py__ commandManager node

-In this package you can find in the _src_ directory containg the three nodes file and the service.
-In the _launch_ directory has been defined several launch files to test the system (_assignment1.launch_ launches every components of the system). _srv_ directory contains the definition of the only service of the architecture.
+In the _launch_ directory has been defined several launch files to test the system (_assignment1.launch_ launches every components of the system).

+_srv_ directory contains the definition of the only service of the architecture.
 Finally you can find three _bash command file_ usefull to test the system avoiding to digit long terminals commands :
 - __run_sys.sh__ allows to launch all componets of the system without the _getPosition_node
 - __run_gesPosition.sh__ launches only the _getPosition_ node
 - __run_impossiblePosition.sh__  just publishes on the _Position_ topic a position messagge which is out of the map.
 This is usefull to test the response of the system in case the user points a position which is not reachable from the robot.